 The Keystone Recreation, Park and Conservation Fund is a critical dedicated funding source for recreation and conservation projects, libraries, and historical preservation initiatives.
 The Keystone Fund enabling act requires that 15% of the state’s Realty Transfer Tax receipts be put into the Keystone Fund for distribution by the following state agencies:

 |Pennsylvania Department of Conservation and Natural Resources (DCNR)||

 |State System of Higher Education (SSHE)||

-The funding allocated to the Department of Conservation & Natural Resources (DCNR) is divided (by law) for the following uses:
+The funding allocated to the Department of Conservation and Natural Resources is divided (by law) for the following uses:

-The funding is managed by two DCNR bureaus; the Bureau of Recreation & Conservation allocates monies for local recreation, rails-trails, and land trust projects; the Bureau of Facility Design & Construction manages the funds used for Parks & Forestry improvements.
+The funding is managed by two DCNR bureaus; the Bureau of Recreation and Conservation allocates monies for local recreation, rails-trails, and land trust projects; the Bureau of Facility Design and Construction manages the funds used for Parks & Forestry improvements.